pkubiak/code-lab/ytmp3/README.md

 # ytmp3.sh #

 Simple script to extract mp3 audio from youtube clips.
-It depends on youtube-dl (http://rg3.github.io/youtube-dl/).
+It depends on youtube-dl (http://rg3.github.io/youtube-dl/), ffmpeg and mplayer.
+Audio is saved into files with names reflecting clip title.

 #### Options ####